Disclaimer: This is Untrue.

 *Attribution: http://en.wikipedia.org/wiki/File:Mahajanapadas_(c._500_BCE).png

-(1) Brahmins: priests, teachers and preachers.
+(1) Brahmins: priests, teachers, and preachers.

-(2) Kshatriyas: kings, governors, warriors and soldiers.
+(2) Kshatriyas: kings, governors, warriors, and soldiers.

 (3) Vaishyas: cattle herders, agriculturists, businessmen, artisans, and merchants.

-(the fifth varna "Dalit (Untouchable)" was not specified at the time.)
+(The fifth varna, "Dalit (Untouchable)," was not specified at the time.)

-* "Brahmanism in Wikipedia" http://en.wikipedia.org/wiki/Brahmanism
+* "Brahmanism on Wikipedia" http://en.wikipedia.org/wiki/Brahmanism

-* "Varna (Hinduism) in Wikipedia" http://en.wikipedia.org/wiki/Varna_(Hinduism)
+* "Varna (Hinduism) on Wikipedia" http://en.wikipedia.org/wiki/Varna_(Hinduism)

-* "Dravidian Peoples in Wikipedia" http://en.wikipedia.org/wiki/Dravidian_peoples
+* "Dravidian Peoples on Wikipedia" http://en.wikipedia.org/wiki/Dravidian_peoples

-* "Indo-Aryan Peoples in Wikipedia" http://en.wikipedia.org/wiki/Indo-Aryan_peoples
+* "Indo-Aryan Peoples on Wikipedia" http://en.wikipedia.org/wiki/Indo-Aryan_peoples

-* "Indus Valley Civilization in Wikipedia" http://en.wikipedia.org/wiki/Indus_Valley_Civilization
+* "Indus Valley Civilization on Wikipedia" http://en.wikipedia.org/wiki/Indus_Valley_Civilization

-* "Indo-Aryan Migration Theory in Wikipedia" http://en.wikipedia.org/wiki/Indo-Aryan_migration_theory
+* "Indo-Aryan Migration Theory on Wikipedia" http://en.wikipedia.org/wiki/Indo-Aryan_migration_theory

-In addition, according to Rael's book, Rael says that he met recreated 40 humans who once lived on Earth.
-Rael had a meal with them and 3 Elohim including Yahweh.
+In addition, according to Rael's book, Rael says that he met 40 recreated humans who once lived on Earth.
+Rael had a meal with them and 3 Elohim, including Yahweh.
 Rael refers to Gautama as follows.

 "I was sitting to the right of the Eloha whom l had met two years earlier, and to the left of the two other Elohim.
 Facing me sat a young bearded man, very handsome and very slim.
 He wore a mysterious smile and an expression filled with fraternal feeling.
 To his right was a man with a noble face sporting a black beard that was very thick and very long.
 To his left was a more corpulent man with an Asian face, He had a shaven head."

-Subsequently, Yahweh introduced some guests as follows.
+Subsequently, Yahweh introduced several guests as follows.

 "I am referring to Jesus, whom we were able to recreate from a cell that we had preserved before his crucifixion."